w-A-L-L-e/wash/README.md

 WASH
 ====
-wash is bash written like it should be in 2012!
+wash is targeting to be a cleaner version of bash.
+Due to recent vulnerability like shellshock found it's apparent bash has become so complicated there are a lot of possible issues with it that we don't know of yet.
-About a decade ago started to write my own little interpreter wsbasic to learn how to write a compiler without lex/yacc.
-Always had the intention to make it a bash alternative, but never got around to it.
+About a decade ago started to write my own little interpreter wsbasic to learn how to write an interpreter without using tools like lex/yacc (which are excellent but if we can do it without these it's easier on developers to get bootstrapped into the whole parsing world + imho you get a better feel for how things work in a practical way...).
+Always had the intention to make wsbasic also a bash alternative, but never got around to it.
 This weekend finally started to implement it.
+If anyone feels like helping out by forking feel free to do so.
+Happy coding everyone!
 ```
 Walters-MacBook-Pro:wash wschrep$ make
 ...